The HTTP Protocol

 If you are building a more client-centric application, it is important to send data back and forth between your

-server.
+client and server.
 Web API uses REST to send data.
 It's based on the same principles as MVC.

 - What is REST?